optimizely/upload-custom-code-action/Architecture.md

 If at any point errors are encountered, abort and bubble those up to `index.js`.

-If completely successful, report out to Github's action mechanism (`core.setOutput`) that we were successful.
+If completely successful, report out to Github's action mechanism that we were successful.

 ## Helper Folder and Files